 Introduction to classical and contemporary concepts of form and media of sculpting.
 Physical properties of structure and the nature of materials.
 Two hr. lecture, 2 hr. lab.
 Every semester.
-Prerequisites: ART 105 or permission of instructor.

-ART 291: Studio Focus Review
+ART 291: Studio Focus Review 1 cr.

 Review of work in student's focus area(s).
 Registration concurrent with second advanced studio in primary focus area.
 May be attempted no more than three times.
 Graded P/N. Every semester.